Should your retirement portfolio contain 100% shares?

 But it does tend to lead to a better median outcome.

-As equity content increases, the additional additional return tends to reduce as the equity content in the portfolio approaches 100% equity.
+As equity content increases, the additional return tends to reduce as the equity content in the portfolio approaches 100% equity.

 Personal: